AnietieSenyom/OctraWallet-Generator-Linux-VPS-Setup-Guide/README.md

 ## 🖥️ Open New Screen Session

-Start a `screen` session to keep the wallet generator alive even after disconnection:
+Start a `screen` session to keep the wallet generator alive:

 ```bash
 screen -S octa